MRurka/RUDE-blog/_posts/2016-01-31-two-designers.markdown

 ---
 layout: post
+title:  "Two Designers"
-title:  "Two Designers | To be (or not to be) altruistic in the profession of design"
+subtitle: "To be (or not to be) altruistic in the profession of design"
 date:   2016-01-31
 categories: blog
 ---